pb111/Artificial-Neural-Network/README.md

       - Reinforced learning

--	These three types are classified based on :- o	presence or absence of teacher o	the information provided for the system to learn
+-	These three types are classified based on :-
+      - presence or absence of teacher
+      - the information provided for the system to learn.

--	These learning methods are further categorized, based on the rules used as follows:- o	Hebbian o	Gradient descent o	Competitive o	Stochastic learning
+-	These learning methods are further categorized, based on the rules used as follows:-
+      - Hebbian
+      - Gradient descent
+      - Competitive
+      - Stochastic learning

 ### 6.1 Supervised Learning
 -	A teacher is present during learning process and presents expected output.